 Select the Interactive check box to make an item flickable.
 The value of the Flick deceleration field specifies the rate at which a flick will decelerate.

 In the Offset field, specify how far along the path the items are from their initial positions.
 This is a real number that ranges from 0 to the value of the Item count field, which displays the number of items in the model.

 The following table lists the components that you can use to add data models to UIs.
-The Location column contains the tab name where you can find the component in Library > Components.
+The Location column indicates the location of the component in Components.
 The MCU column indicates which components are supported on MCUs.

 |Grid View||Default Components - Views||A grid vizualization of a model.|

 |Item Delegate||Qt Quick Controls||A standard view item that can be used as a delegate in various views and controls, such as ListView and ComboBox.|

 |List View||Default Components - Views||A list vizualization of a model.|

 |Path View||Default Components - Views||Vizualizes the contents of a model along a path.|

 |Scroll View||Qt Quick Controls||Provides scrolling for user-defined content.
 It can be used instead of a Flickable component.|